Unconditional love: Conditional love

-Some authors make a distinction between unconditional love and conditional love.
-In conditional love, love is "earned" on the basis of conscious or unconscious conditions being met by the lover, whereas in unconditional love, love is "given freely" to the loved one "no matter what".
-Loving is primary.
-Conditional love requires some kind of finite exchange, whereas unconditional love is seen as infinite and measureless.
+Conditional love is based upon conditions or expectations of the recipient being met and satisfied.
+It is in some ways, is a way for the lover to diminish the autonomy and relatedness necessary in creating or developing intrinsic motivation.
+Unconditional love places no conditions or expectations on the recipient.

 Unconditional love should not be confused with unconditional dedication: unconditional dedication or "duty" refers to an act of the will irrespective of feelings (e.g. a person may consider that they have a duty to stay with someone); unconditional love is an act of the feelings irrespective of will.

-Unconditional love separates the individual from their behavior.
-However, the individual may exhibit behaviors that are unacceptable in a particular situation.
+Unconditional love does not separate the individual from their behavior.
+An individual may exhibit behaviors that are unacceptable in a particular situation.
+Unconditional love can remain since to love unconditionally is loving without placing judgment on the other.

 Humanistic psychology

 Humanistic psychologist Carl Rogers spoke of an unconditional positive regard and dedication towards one single support.
 Rogers stated that the individual needed an environment that provided them with genuineness, authenticity, openness, self-disclosure, acceptance, empathy, and approval.
 Rogers proposed this idea of Unconditional Positive Regard not only in social and familial situations, but also encouraged getting the healthy loving environment in therapy situations as well.
 It is important that in face-to-face therapy settings this environment is fostered along with empathy and understanding for the individual.
 It is through unconditional positive regard that change happens because the individual can feel that openness, love, and ability to be themselves again which fosters a true desire to change for the right reasons.

 Also, Abraham Maslow supported the unconditional love perspective by saying that in order to grow, an individual had to have a positive perspective of themselves.
-In Man's Search For Meaning, logotherapist and Holocaust survivor Viktor Frankl draws parallels between the human capacity to love unconditionally and living a meaningful life.
+In Man's Search for Meaning, logotherapist and Holocaust survivor Viktor Frankl draws parallels between the human capacity to love unconditionally and living a meaningful life.
 Frankl writes: "Love is the only way to grasp another human being in the innermost core of his personality.
 No one can become fully aware of the essence of another human being unless he loves him. ...
 Furthermore, by his love, the loving person enables the beloved person to actualize ... potentialities."
 For Frankl, unconditional love is a means by which we enable and reach human potential.